Lokhandwala Complex

 Lokhandwala Complex, also known as Lokhandwala, is a large, upmarket, and affluent residential and commercial neighbourhood in the Andheri West suburb in Mumbai, India.
 It is approximately 5 km from the Andheri station.
-The name "Lokhandwala" comes from the name of the developer, with the construction firm being Lokhandwala Constructions Pvt.
-Ltd., It was the primary developer of the suburb of Versova, which was previously a marshland.
+The name "Lokhandwala" comes from the name of the developer, Lokhandwala Constructions Pvt.
+Ltd. It was the primary developer of the suburb of Versova, which was previously a marshland.
 It is also the starting point of Line 6 of the city's metro system.